Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

-In Ref. \cite{ZhouNHFTP03}, it was proved with straightforward calculations that in the limit $N\rightarrow\infty$, the $\nu_{\alpha}$ will converge to the $w_{\alpha}$ in the Eq. (\ref{eq:w12}) if the initial condition satisfies $c_{\pm}(k)\neq0$ at each $k$.
-Therefore, by preparing the initial state at different $k$ under this condition and measuring the averaged spin textures over a long stroboscopic time, we can obtain the winding numbers $(w_{0},w_{\pi})$ of a chiral symmetric 1D Floquet system (either Hermitian or non-Hermitian) through the following combinations of $(\nu_{1},\nu_{2})$ in two symmetric time frames \cite{ZhouNHFTP03}
+In Ref.~\cite{ZhouNHFTP03}, it was proved with straightforward calculations that in the limit $N\rightarrow\infty$, the $\nu_{\alpha}$ converges to the $w_{\alpha}$ in Eq.~(\ref{eq:w12}) if the initial condition satisfies $c_{\pm}(k)\neq0$ at each $k$.
+Therefore, by preparing the initial state at different $k$ under this condition and measuring the averaged spin textures over a long stroboscopic time, we can obtain the winding numbers $(w_{0},w_{\pi})$ of a chiral symmetric 1D Floquet system (either Hermitian or non-Hermitian) through the following combinations of $(\nu_{1},\nu_{2})$ in two symmetric time frames \cite{ZhouNHFTP03}, i.e.,

-In the Sec. \ref{sec:Res}, we will illustrate the application of this dynamical-topological correspondence to non-Hermitian Floquet topological insulators in one dimension.
+In Sec.~\ref{sec:Res}, we will illustrate the application of this dynamical-topological correspondence to non-Hermitian Floquet topological insulators in one dimension.
+We will see that both integer and half-integer quantized topological winding numbers can be extracted from the DWN.